-- ► Roughly 10 feet wide, 15 feet long. - A small table and three chairs occupy this room.
+- Roughly 10 feet wide, 15 feet long. - A small table and three chairs occupy this room.
 A small hearth and an empty shelf line the walls. - Trap.
 On top of the table is a china teapot painted with an intricate design.
 Lifting the teapot, disturbing it, or opening its lid triggers a magical explosion of knives.
-Anyone within 15 feet of the teapot must make a DC 16 Dexterity saving throw.
-On a failure, targets take 10d4 points of slashing damage as dozens of daggers explode outwards; half damage on a successful save.
+Anyone within 15 feet of the teapot must make a Difficult 16 AGI check.
+On a failure, targets take 10d6 points of slashing damage as dozens of daggers explode outwards in a rain of steely death.